 In the left-hand pane of the Add Python Interpreter dialog, select Virtualenv Environment.
 The following actions depend on whether the virtual environment existed before.

-If New environment is selected:
+If New Virtualenv is selected:

 Specify the location of the new virtual environment in the text field, or click and find location in your file system.
 Note that the directory where the new virtual environment should be located, must be empty!

-Choose the base interpreter from the list, or click and find a Python executable in the your file system.
+Choose the base interpreter from the list, or click and find a Python executable in your file system.

-If JetBrains DataSpell detects no Python on your machine, it provides two options: to download the latest Python versions from python.org or to specify a path to the Python executable (in case of non-standard installation).
+If DataSpell detects no Python on your machine, it provides two options: to download the latest Python versions from python.org or to specify a path to the Python executable (in case of non-standard installation).

 Select the Inherit global site-packages checkbox if you want that all packages installed in the global Python on your machine to be added to the virtual environment you're going to create.
 This checkbox corresponds to the